Governance and Charity Advice

 As one of the Charity Commission’s ‘helper groups’ we can assist you with your online application for registering with the Charity Commission.
 In working with a number of organisations we have found that the question that poses the greatest challenge is ‘the public benefit statement’.
 We will use the Commission’s public benefit toolkit to help charities write this and would encourage all organisations to read the Commission’s helpful registration support guidance BEFORE starting the online application.

 Governance training for the board

 For many boards, participating in governance training is a very important aspect of maintaining good governance.
 It is an opportunity for board members to gain a better understanding of their role and that of the board as a collective.
 It may be a time for the board to examine how effective it is and identify areas for improvement and/or it may also be an opportunity to keep up to date with the latest in charity regulations.
-Our governance team can design a bespoke session relevant to the needs of your board and deliver it in your own premises at a time that suits the board members, daytime or evening.
+Our governance team can design a bespoke session relevant to the needs of your board and deliver it in your own premises, or online, at a time that suits your board members, daytime or evening.
 We also provide more general governance training which is sometimes available on the training calendar, for example, risk assessment and governance for new trustees.